 Before and after each use, check your mouthguard for damage and rinse it with cold water or mouthwash.
 You should regularly clean your guard with a toothbrush and toothpaste or in a solution of soapy water.
 Be sure to rinse it well and store it in a firm, perforated container.
-Avoid placing it in direct sunlight high temperatures.
+Avoid placing it in direct sunlight.

-Most importantly, you should schedule regular dental check-ups, including one right before the playing season starts.
-When you see your dentist, bring your mouthguard and discuss any problems or concerns you may have.
+Most importantly, you should schedule regular dental check-ups, including one right before your sport’s season starts.
+When you see Dr. Arima, bring your mouthguard and discuss any problems or concerns you may have.